mdda/deep-learning-workshop/submission.md

 While parts of the content are definitely at the 'experienced' end of the spectrum, the use of Jupyter notebooks to run all the code means that even non-Pythonists can click through the code, and upload new images / experiment for themselves.

+Ahh - now I see what happened.
+I put in a proposal for a Workshop, then someone else changed it into a talk, and took off the notes section, approved it, and didn't notify me at all.
+I see (from the schedule) that this is allocated 90 minutes.
+I've updated the description to emphasize that having VirtualBox pre-installed would be a huge win.